Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

-This is the algebraic reason for universality.
-In the present model the fact that the higher terms in Eq.~\ref{eq:TidentityplusA} are $o(q)$ is a trivial algebraic fact, but it holds in a much larger class of models.
-We will discuss this universality in Sec.~\ref{sec:universality}.
+In the present model, the fact that the higher terms in Eq.~\eqref{eq:TidentityplusA} are $o(1/q)$ is a trivial algebraic fact, but it holds in a much larger class of models, including spatially local models (with an appropriate identification of $q$) as we will discuss in Sec.~\ref{sec:universality}.
+This simplification is the algebraic reason for universality.
+A heuristic way of understanding the ``irrelevance'' of higher kinks, when Eq.~\eqref{eq:TidentityplusA} is satisfied, is by an energy/entropy argument: splitting a higher kink into multiple elementary kinks increases the positional entropy of the kink gas --- App.~\ref{app:energyentropy}.

+As a result of Eq.~\eqref{eq:transfmatlimit}, the generating functions and therefore the entropy averages depend only on $x = t/q$ in the scaling limit, instead of depending on the full transfer matrix.
+For example, the averages of entropies will take scaling forms,